Friday’s ‘Bold And The Beautiful’ Spoilers: Wyatt & Flo Play With Fire

 However, Flo will continue to search for answers.
 She won’t give up and will continue hunting for clues.
 The Bold and the Beautiful spoilers hint that Wyatt and Flo will lean on each other during the process.
 Wyatt wants to support his ex-girlfriend because he knows how finding his own father impacted his life.
 He wants Flo to find the same kind of joy.

 As they reconnect, Flo finds that she still has feelings for her ex-boyfriend.
 The Inquisitr reports that Flo will kiss Wyatt next week.
 Will Wyatt kiss her back, or will he remain loyal to Sally?
-It appears as if Wyatt could be caught between two women very soon, and his mother is only endorsing one of them.
+It appears as if Wyatt could be caught between two women very soon — and his mother is only endorsing one of them.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.